 Given that stand-up meetings are usually held in the first part of the day, it’s not hard to imagine how big of a negative impact on team’s productivity those meetings had.
 So the first point was somehow to shorten those meetings and make them more focused.
 This is where Geekbot came into play.

-It would automatically send every team member three questions directly into Slack, at 9 a.m.:
+It would automatically send every team member four questions directly into Slack, at 9 a.m.:

 - How do you feel today?